hipuranyhou/macfand/README.md

 ## Configuration file

 Macfand expects configuration file by default.
 If no path is set using [config](https://github.com/Hipuranyhou/macfand#config) argument, macfand checks for configuration file at `/etc/macfand.conf`.
-If you want do disable check for configuration file, use one of 'no', 'false' and '0' as value for [config](https://github.com/Hipuranyhou/macfand#config).
+If you want do disable check for configuration file, use one of 'no', 'false' and '0' as value for [config](https://github.com/Hipuranyhou/macfand#config)
+.

+Configuration file can be reloaded at runtime by sending `SIGHUP` to macfand.
+Note that **daemon mode** setting **is ignored when reloading** configuration file at runtime.

 For more information about configuration options see [macfand.config](https://github.com/Hipuranyhou/macfand/blob/master/macfand.config).

 ## Options